OctopusDeploy/blog/blog/2019-09/automate-sql-server-developer-install-with-docker/index.md

 4. Updating the Docker Compose file or the script kicking off Docker to use that item.
 5. Restarting the container.

 I wish I could provide you with a single PowerShell script which will bootstrap everything.
-But that would require configuring quite a number of components in Docker by hand.
-Creating a database in SQL Server or adding a service account in Octopus Deploy, only needs to happen once.
-It doesn't make sense to hand write a complex bootstrap script just to avoid a few minutes of work.
+But that would require configuring several components in Docker by hand.
+Creating a database in SQL Server or adding a service account in Octopus Deploy only needs to happen once.
+It doesn't make sense to handwrite a complex bootstrap script to avoid a few minutes of work.

 ## Configuring the SQL Server Developer Container
-As stated before, by default all containers are stateless.
-This makes things a bit tricky as SQL Server, TeamCity, and Octopus Deploy are stateful applications.
+As stated before, by default, all containers are stateless.
+That stateless default makes things a bit tricky as SQL Server, TeamCity, and Octopus Deploy are stateful applications.
 For each of the containers I will be running in my CI/CD pipeline I need to solve for the following:

 1. Get the container up and running with no extra configuration.
 2. Persist data created in a container, such as a SQL Database, to a volume.